Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-system.md

 The variance information is used by [subtyping][Subtyping] and for checking allowed operations on values of co- and contravariant type parameters.

-> Important: declaration-site variance can be used only when declaring types, e.g., type parameters of functions cannot be variant.
+> Important: declaration-site variance can be used only when declaring types, e.g., [function type parameters][Function type parameters] cannot be variant.

-TODO(Function type parameters)

 > Example:
 >